 On the first Saturday of May, every year since 1980, a softball reunion is held.
-Anyone who ever played on one of the Biograph softball teams from any year has been welcome, plus their families, friends, etc. This year the party will unfold at Bryan Park in Shelter No. 3, from noon until about 6 p.m.
-(A couple of years ago we stopped playing the actual softball game, because so many guys got hurt warming up that we couldn't field two teams.)
+Anyone who ever played on one of the Biograph softball teams from any year has been welcome, plus their families, friends, etc. This year the party will unfold at Bryan Park in Shelter No. 1, from 1 p.m. until about 7 p.m.
+By the way, a few years ago we stopped playing the actual softball game, because so many guys got hurt warming up that we couldn't field two teams.

-Chiefly, the annual get-togethers were set in motion by the initiative of the original Biograph team’s third baseman, Ernie Brooks, who had left Richmond to resume graduate studies at Virginia Tech in 1979.
+Chiefly, the annual get-togethers were set in motion by the initiative of the original Biograph team’s third baseman, Ernie Brooks, who had left Richmond to resume graduate studies at Virginia Tech, earlier in 1980.

 Brooks corralled enough former players to challenge what was then the current Biograph team.
 At this time the Biograph’s softball franchise was one of the cars, maybe the clown car, attached to the runaway train known as the Fan District Softball League.

-That year the Swordfish played a schedule that was not set in advance.
-Instead, our practice was to challenge established teams to play us for a keg of beer.
+In 1976 the Swordfish played a first-year schedule that was not set in advance.
+As the team hadn't joined the Fan League yet, we challenged established teams to play us for a keg of beer.
 With a keg of beer on hand for fans and players to drain, those outings were parties, every bit as much as they were athletic contests.

 The lucky Swordfish won 15 games of the 17 we played that initial season.
 In spite of having few experienced softball players on a roster made up of employees, old friends and a few film buffs -- including two French guys who'd never seen a baseball game -- we probably won half of those keg games by coming from behind in late innings.

 Typically, our opponents saw themselves as more experienced/athletically superior, which only made it more fun when they bumbled their way into handing us the victory.
 That first year, it was uncanny how often those supposedly better teams seemed forever willing to overplay their hands.